darkhelmet/verboselogging/posts/rails-3-release-notes-what-does-it-mean-to-you.md

 better, lazily executed, and therefore your queries might end up faster, and your app should be faster too.

-And it’s so very sexy.
+And it's so very sexy.

 ## ActionMailer Awesomeness